N1K0232/N1K0232/README.md

 - 👋 Hi my name is Nicola and I'm from Italy
 - 👀 I’m interested in coding, edm and music production
-- 🌱 I love to use Microsoft .NET Platform.
+- 🌱 I mainly use Microsoft .NET Platform.
 Currently I'm working with .NET 6.0
 - 💞️
 - 📫